finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > String putCaseStatementDesignToSql(caseStatementDesign)

-[EXPERIMENTAL] PutCaseStatementDesignToSql: Converts a case statement design object to SQL
+[EXPERIMENTAL] PutCaseStatementDesignToSql: Convert a case statement design object to SQL

 Generates a SQL case statement query from a structured CaseStatementDesign object  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.